leogiraldimg/az900-exam-preparation/README.md

   - Dedicated or shared HW?
   - How much memory reserved for it?
 - There's a free tier you can use to host small, low-traffic sites
+  - $200 credit -> 30 days
+  - Free access to Azure services for one year

 ##### Types of app services